 SAMPLE ESSAY TOPICS

 The following suggested topics are intended to give students an idea of the kinds of topics that are likely to make successful critical essays.
 These topics my be used directly, or they simply may be used as guidance for students who wish to develop their own topics.
 Regardless of your topic, be sure to develop a specific thesis that expresses your point of view on the topic.
+Also, be sure that the essay addresses a topic that is relevant to the material covered in this course.
+This focus might be best achieved by writing on texts that are covered in the syllabus, though it is acceptable to address relevant texts that are not on the syllabus.

 - Nineteen Eighty-Four, The Handmaid’s Tale, and Never Let Me Go are all clearly identifiable as dystopian novels.
 Compare and contrast the participation of these three novels in this genre paying special attention to the ways in which they respond to specific social and political issues in the world of the author.